Mirror Mirror on the wall….don’t let my body image fall

 So he is a 6 year old, he will grow out of it.
 Right?
 Wrong.
 Because the bombarding continues through adolescence to adulthood.

-You can be equal-equal to a man only when you have a glowing fair skin!!
-And here I thought education was the key…but then what do I know.
-I never used the said product.
+You can be attractive to a man only when you have a glowing fair skin!!

 But it’s not enough to be pretty, you have to have size zero figure too.
 I really need more education.
-I grew up believing zero was a round figure but apparently no!!
+Not just to be attractive but to be successful in career too.

 This bias is not just limited to women.
 Men too are trapped under having a macho image for a girl to like them.
 I recently met a kid all of 15 years who bunked college to go to the gym.
-“Why?”
-I asked, he rolled his eyes and said “because I want muscles”….Ummm and you already have around 640 of them in your body.
-Ok we have already established that I am stupid, didn’t we?
+“Why?
+To be able to have a girlfriend and to have the respect of his peers.

 How many of us unconsciously drill into the child’s head the need for beauty?
 Our stories, our songs, our media and our comments very passively point out that only beautiful people are liked and well received.